Zore12345/Thanker/README.md

 # Thanker
-Simple World of Warcraft addon to thank person who summons you.
+Simple World of Warcraft addon to add a button to thank person who summons you.

 ## Installation
 Navigate to your Warcraft Addon folder.